engeir/volcano-cooking/README.md

 ### Create forcing file for CESM2

-To be able to compare the newly created synthetic file with one that is already used by CESM2, check out the [data_source_files](https://svn.code.sf.net/p/codescripts/code/trunk/ncl/emission) directory.
+To be able to create forcing files used by the CESM2 from the newly created synthetic file, check out the [data_source_files](https://svn.code.sf.net/p/codescripts/code/trunk/ncl/emission) directory.
 This holds creation files that uses the forcing file this project creates to make a new, full forcing file that CESM2 accepts.
 For example,